arbaker82/finalProject/README.md

 ## Requirements met
 1. Use arrays, objects, sets, or maps to store and retrieve information that is displayed in your app.
-	•	Met: In birthday.js, you use an array years to store the years for which APODs are fetched.
+	•	Met: In birthday.js, used an array years to store the years for which APODs are fetched.
 	•	Met: In birthday.js, the monthDayMap object is used to validate the day based on the selected month.
 2. Analyze data that is stored in arrays, objects, sets, or maps and display information about it in your app.
 	•	Met: In birthday.js, the function displayBirthdayAPODs iterates over the apods array to display the APODs in the carousel.